sfc-gh-ccollier/sfquickstart-samples/samples/snowflake-powerbi-retail-vhol/Readme.md

 - Basic knowledge of SQL, and database concepts and objects
 - Familiarity with CSV comma-delimited files

-**The Complete Lab Guide for this Virtual Hands On Lab can be access from the [Getting Started With Snowflake](http://quickstarts.snowflake.com/) Page of the Snowflake website.**
+**The complete Lab Guide for this Virtual Hands On Lab can be access from the [Getting Started With Snowflake](http://quickstarts.snowflake.com/) page of the Snowflake website.**